Academic and Community Centers

-Center for Community Development and Social Justice
+Center for Community Development & Justice

 The Center for Community Development and Social Justice (CCDSJ) supports sustainable community outreach and advocacy initiatives between the University of Lynchburg and the greater Lynchburg area that focus on social justice issues in the city’s neighborhoods.
 The center was established in 1996 through an endowment by Rosel H. Schewel ’71 MEd, ’83 EdS, and Elliot S. Schewel.